Yes, Women Can Absolutely Face Sexual Assault Charges

 Women face sexual assault charges from other women as well.
 However, statistics regarding woman-to-woman rape are less known.
 Nonetheless, they clearly exist.

 The Law Offices of Anthony Carbone has three decades of experience representing individuals facing sexual assault charges.
-We work with our clients to provide a solid legal criminal defense.
+We work with our clients to provide solid legal criminal defense.
 Call us to discuss your arrest and how we can help you.